Unsustainable Packaging: A Wasteful Epidemic

 What are some better alternatives to plastic packaging?

-Some more sustainable options include reusable containers from renewable resources such as plant fibres, bamboo, mushroom roots or algae.
+Some more sustainable options include reusable containers made from renewable resources, such as plant fibres, bamboo, mushroom roots, or algae.
 Compostable, paper-based and recycled wrapping can also reduce environmental impacts.

 Why can’t we just rely on bioplastics or biodegradable packaging?

-Bioplastics degrade slower than ordinary plastics.
+Bioplastics degrade more slowly than ordinary plastics.
 Many need industrial facilities for complete decomposition, which may still contaminate habitats.
-Indeed, the best way to get rid of disposability is by reusing packages.
+Indeed, the best way to reduce disposability is by reusing packaging.

 What can I do as an individual consumer?

 Support brands prioritising minimum reusable/sustainable packaging through your purchases—back laws promoting extended producer responsibility (EPR) and limiting excessive wrapping materials.
-Minimise single-use plastics and packings whenever you can.
+Minimise single-use plastics and packaging whenever you can.

 How can companies/brands drive change?

-Design products with waste prevention at heart to avoid generating much rubbish from their packs.
+Design products with waste prevention in mind to minimise the amount of waste generated from their packaging.
 Use sustainable, recyclable materials and adopt models where deliveries come in reusable forms/packages.
-Make it easy for customers to buy items without any form of packing or those packaged in containers that can be used again afterwards.
+Make it easy for customers to buy items without any form of packaging or those packaged in containers that can be reused afterwards.
 Support progressive legislation!

 What role can governments play?

 Enact EPR laws, which hold firms responsible for wasteful wrappings produced during production processes funded by them alone.
-They are restricting bans against unnecessary hard-to-recycle wrappers through fee charges imposed upon producers supporting reuse infrastructural activities and recycling systems through financial injections and creating incentives for sustainable packaging innovations.
+They are imposing restrictions and bans on unnecessary, hard-to-recycle wrappers through fee charges imposed on producers, supporting infrastructure for reuse and recycling systems through financial injections, and creating incentives for sustainable packaging innovations.

 Aren’t some types of packaging necessary for food safety and preventing waste?

 Yes, optimised packages help protect products and extend their life spans.
-The crisis of plastics arises from overdoing disposable wrappings beyond what is required for storage or containment against spoilage.
+The crisis of plastics arises from the overuse of disposable wrappings beyond what is required for storage or containment to prevent spoilage.

 Why should I care about packaging waste if I recycle everything?

 Most plastic wrappers are not recycled due to limitations within current systems.
 Even when recycled, however, emissions are still produced during manufacturing processes, and the resources used to make them are depleted.
-Reduction at the point of origin using eco-friendly packs is preferable.
+Using eco-friendly packs at the point of origin is preferable for reduction.

-Does packaging from online shopping make the problem much worse?
+Does packaging from online shopping exacerbate the problem?

 Yes, e-commerce deliveries have skyrocketed demand for plastic air packets and fillers.
 This is why circular reusable packings must be adopted, especially for shipping in this rapidly growing industry.